 All of the buildings shown on this website are available for sale now.
 But they are only examples of what we can build.
-In actuality, we can construct a Sollars Home™ based upon almost any architectural design.top
+In actuality, we can construct a Sollars Home™ based upon almost any architectural design.
+We currently only offer single story Sollars Homes™, but two story versions are in development and will be available in 2017.top

-3. How do we build a Sollars Shell?
+4. How do we build a Sollars Home™?

-A Sollars Shell is built using an advanced technology that enables the entire house to be poured, all at once, as a single “monolithic” casting, on your property.
+A Sollars Home™ is built using an advanced technology that enables the entire house to be poured, all at once, as a single “monolithic” casting, on your property.
 In other words, the slab, walls, and roof are all cast as a single piece of concrete, on-site.
-As part of the building process, we utilize a non-structural, interior wood frame inside the concrete shell such that the inside can be finished in the same manner as a traditional wood frame home.Click HERE for a more detailed description on how we build a Sollars Shell
+As part of the building process, we utilize a non-structural, interior wood frame inside the concrete shell such that the inside can be finished in the same manner as a traditional wood frame home.Click HERE for a more detailed description on how we build a Sollars Home™ (Coming Soon)

 A Sollars Home™ can be completed in about half the time as a traditional wood frame home.
-A typical 600 to 800SF unit can be completed in 8 – 10 weeks and a smaller single story house typically requires 16 - 20 weeks to complete.
+Our Cottage Family models can be completed in 8 – 10 weeks and our Beach House Family models typically require 12 – 14 weeks to complete.
 These numbers are for projects constructed under standard conditions.
 Factors such as site access, type of soil and flatness of the property can impact the length of time it takes to complete a Sollars Home™.top

 The temperature inside a Sollars Home™ remains relatively constant independent of the outside temperature.
 This is due to a pair of factors.
 First, a Sollars Home™ is extremely well insulated with standard R22 wall insulation and standard R50 ceiling insulation; values that significantly exceed code requirements.
 The second factor is the “thermal mass” of the concrete exoskeleton.
 During the day, the concrete shell of a Sollars Home™ is heated by the sun, where it absorbs the brunt of the sun’s energy rather than transmitting this energy as heat to the interior.
 At night, the concrete shell is cooled by the night air and the stored heat from the day acts to insulate the interior from the cold.
 In a climate such as that found in the bay area, many people will not need to turn on the heat or air conditioning except during extremely hot or cold periods.
 This will result in lower energy bills and a more comfortable living environment and is one of the reasons we say “You’ll love the way you feel in a Sollars Home™!”top